rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

   - Transport and Encoding parameters are configured as part of a receiver definition, and are used by all subscriptions directed towards a given receiver.

-  - Encoding is now a mandatory paramater under a receiver and dyanmic subscription (rather than specifying a default).
+  - Encoding is now a mandatory parameter under a receiver and dynamic subscription (rather than specifying a default).

   - If a subscription uses multiple receivers then: